SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 3. Also Remove the `MoveLightsAround()` method and its call from `Update` as well to keep things simple.

-Now there is less visual shadow noise going on. (don't forget to remove)
+Now there is less visual shadow noise going on.

 | ![Figure 9-22: Fewer lights mean fewer shadows](./gifs/less-is-more.gif) |
 | :----------------------------------------------------------------------: |